fruskac/map/README.md

 ## Contributing

-##### Branching model
-We are using `git-flow` as our brancing model.
-Read more at [nvie.com/posts/a-successful-git-branching-model](http://nvie.com/posts/a-successful-git-branching-model/)
+We are using `GitHub Flow` as our branching model.
+Read more at [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/)

-###### Installing `git-flow`
-Read more about `git-flow` and how to install it [github.com/nvie/gitflow](https://github.com/nvie/gitflow)

-###### Adding ```git-flow-hooks``` helper
-To automate "semantic versioning" you could install ```git-flow-hooks``` from https://github.com/jaspernbrouwer/git-flow-hooks to
-- Prevent direct commits to the master branch.
-- Prevent merge marker commits.
-- Automatically bump versions when starting a release or hotfix.
-Versions are generated, written to file and committed.
-- Automatically specify tag messages.

 ##### Tools
 To be able to build source files, you need to have `npm` and `node` installed.
 After that run